AI Visibility

 Every one of these signals points to the same underlying shift: AI search systems distribute authority based on source quality, entity clarity, and evidence architecture — not page count, link volume, or publication frequency.
 The brands building citation equity in 2026 are not producing more content.
 They're building content that machines can retrieve, verify, and trust.

 That's a different job than SEO.
-And it's the job that now determines whether your brand shows up when a buyer asks Perplexity a question you should own.
+It's Machine Relations — and it's the job that determines whether your brand shows up when a buyer asks Perplexity a question you should own.